+Republic of Congo (Congo) has one of the most serious incidence of gender based violence and human rights violations in the world.
+It is a country emerging from years of armed conflict, which has perpetuated rape and sexual violence as a weapon of war.
 In Congo, a small country with a population of about 3.6 million, over 15,000 cases of sexual violence were reported in 2009.
 In the first six months of 2010, 7,685 cases were reported.
 More than half of the victims were under 18 years of age.
 Many cases of sexual violence continue to be reported particularly in post-conflict areas in both countries.
 In addition, domestic violence, sexual harassment and incest are common.

 APC in partnership with APC member AZUR Developpement led by Sylvie Niombo will implement this project over a two year period.